Zoox CEO explains what makes the company’s self-driving cars better: four-wheel steering, big batteries, AI

 “In a more comfortable setting, we will be more productive, connect with friends enjoy music, and yes, some of us may work,” said Evans.

 That’s not the only paradigm Zoox’s self-driving cars could change, Evans asserts.
 They might reduce the need for parking spaces and structures, minimize city congestion (a third of which is caused by drivers searching for parking), and reduce roughly a fourth of air pollution.
-On that last point, in fact, Evans said that entirely electric self-driving ridesharing fleets could lead to a reduction in CO2 metric tons 85,000 metric tons of CO2.
+On that last point, in fact, Evans said that entirely electric self-driving ride-sharing fleets could lead to a reduction in CO2 metric tons 85,000 metric tons of CO2.

 They could reduce accidents, moreover.
 About 94% of car crashes are caused by human error.
 In 2016, the top three causes of traffic fatalities were distracted driving, drunk driving, and speeding, and the National Safety Council pegs Americans’ odds of dying in a car crash at one in 114.